How to Fix an ATV that Won't Turn Off

-This all began when we had starting problems on our Yamaha ATV.
+It all began when we had starting problems on our Yamaha ATV.
 We replaced the battery on our unit, and in the process of cleaning up the electrical system, we may have done something to trigger this problem.
-When we turn the switch off, the ATV's electrical system is still live.
+When we turned the switch off, the ATV's electrical system was still live.

 Diagnosing a Bad Switch on an ATV

-We can hear a relay clicking on the right front of the ATV, so we're going to run a few tests to see what's triggering it.
+We heard a relay clicking on the right front of the ATV, so we ran a few tests to see what's triggering it.

-Once the power steering unit is out of the way, we can access the engine control unit (ECU).
+Once the power steering unit was out of the way, we accessed the ECU.
 You can pull it up and then unplug it to inspect it for water intrusion.
 Check to make sure the seal around the connections is dry and that the underlying electrical connections are also dry.
-While we didn't find any problems there, our display is still on, even though the switch is off, as seen below.
-So we've still got some work to do.
+While we didn't find any problems there, our display was still on, even though the switch was off.

 Testing the Power Switch on a Yamaha ATV

-We're going to take a closer look at that switch wiring.
-To do this, we'll disconnect the wire from the gray connector above and then hand-loosen and remove the locking ring holding the actual switch in place.
-Once we do that, we'll just need to pull the wiring from under the right front fender to remove it.
+We took a closer look at that switch wiring.
+To do this, we disconnected the wire from the gray connector above, and then hand-loosened and removed the locking ring holding the actual switch in place.
+Once we did that, we pulled the wiring from under the right front fender to remove it.